Teacher Education Programs

 P–12 Teacher Education

-Physical Education or Music Education majors will work with and impact students from the pre-school through 12th Grade levels.
-At Huntingdon, you may be certified in P–12 Music, Instrumental or P–12 Music, Vocal/Choral, or Physical Education.
-P–12 Music certification requires the completion of the Music major with Teacher Certification concentration.
-P–12 Physical Education certification requires the completion of the Physical Education major.
+Physical Education or Music Education majors will work with and impact students from the pre-school through Grade 12 levels.
+At Huntingdon, you may prepare to teach in P–12 Music—Vocal/Choral; P–12 Music—Instrumental; or Physical Education.

 Assistant Professor of Teacher Education